javawizard/ha-navbar-position/README.md

 # Limitations

 The page is scanned every second to see if the header has appeared or has been replaced.
 This means that while switching between views within a single dashboard leaves the navbar at the bottom, **switching between dashboards or other pages in the Home Assistant UI will cause the navbar to jump back to the top for ~1 second when you return to a dashboard.** PRs gladly accepted to sprinkle some more `MutationObserver`s around to get rid of that delay.

+This also only moves the dashboard navigation bar; it doesn't move navigation bars associated with any other screens.
+PRs welcome to handle that as well.